-Sailors treated over contaminated water on warship
+Sailors treated over contaminated water on HMS Portland warship

 British sailors have needed hospital treatment after problems with water supplies on board their warship.

-Submarine hunter HMS Portland returned to its home base of Portsmouth on Friday after the incident.
+Submarine hunter HMS Portland returned to Portsmouth on Friday after the incident.

 A Royal Navy spokesman said it was a "precautionary measure" after an issue with the ship's fresh water systems.